stackhpc/stackhpc-kayobe-config/doc/source/configuration/host-images.rst

 ``kayobe seed service deploy`` step, and subsequently deployed using bifrost with ``kayobe overcloud provision``.

+FIXME: Should we do this by default in Zed+?

 To use these images, set ``stackhpc_download_overcloud_host_images`` to true in ``etc/kayobe/stackhpc-overcloud-host-images.yml``.